 Benefits of Ghee

 I am not going to list all the benefits of Ghee.
-There are many sites that do that.
-However I want to mention some that stand out for me and have made me consistently include it in my everyday cooking.
+Many sites do that.
+However, I want to mention some that stand out for me and have made me consistently include it in my everyday cooking.

-- Omega-3s (monounsaturated fats) are healthy forms of fat that can be found in ghee.
+- Omega-3s (monounsaturated fats) are healthy forms of fat found in ghee.

-- There are other benefits such as improving energy level and strengthening the immune system.
+- There are other benefits, such as improving energy levels and strengthening the immune system.

-Ghee is made by boiling butter until the milk solids separate and caramelize.
-The milk solids are removed and the ghee can be stored at room temperature and does not spoil.
-When you make this ghee, your house with fill up with the aroma and you will want to slather it on a paratha right away…Yum!
+Ghee can be stored at room temperature and does not spoil.
+When you make this ghee, your house will fill up with the aroma, and you will want to slather it on a paratha right away…Yum!

 Here are some of my favorite recipes where I use ghee –

-Add the butter to the instant pot steel insert.
+- Add the butter to the instant pot steel insert.
+Set an external timer for 10 minutes.
 Start the instant pot in Saute Mode (Normal).
 Butter will start melting.

-At about 7-9 minutes, the melted butter should be bubbling vigorously and milk solids should start to separate.
-Change the setting to Saute (Low).
-If it is not bubbling vigorously, then keep it for another minute.
+- At about 7-9 minutes, the melted butter should be bubbling vigorously and milk solids will start to separate. (see photos for visual cues).